vincent-pradeilles/KeyPathKit/README.md

 ### groupBy

-Groups values by equality on the attribute.
+Groups values by equality on the property.

 ```swift
 contacts.groupBy(\.lastName)